Wyatt Durrette (politician): Legal career

 After admission to the Virginia bar and the end of his military service, Durrette established his private legal practice in Fairfax, Virginia.
 He became active in the Virginia State, American, Fairfax County and Northern Virginia Jr. Bar Associations, as well as Virginia Trial Lawyers Association.
 Durrette also became vice president and part owner of American Defense Systems Inc., a Northern Virginia Navy contractor supplying "sophisticated weaponry," and also became vice president of a property management company owning a newly refurbished Richmond hotel.
 He also was a past director of the Vienna Jaycees and legal counsel to that nonprofit.
 He also served on the boards of directors of Project Concern, Inc., Northern Virginia chapter of Reading is Fundamental, Inc., and the Northern Virginia Association for Retarded Children, as well as on the advisory committee of the State office on Volunteerism.

-During his run for statewide office in 1985, as described below, Durrette moved to Richmond, where as of 2022, he works on complex litigation for Durrette Crump PLC.
+During his run for statewide office in 1985, as described below, Durrette moved to Richmond, where as of 2022, he worked on complex litigation for Durrette Crump PLC.